Psilocybin, MDMA, ketamine, and ibogaine are already being used in a clinical setting to help patients with anxiety

 Unlike a psychedelic therapist, a psychedelic coach may or may not be a licensed medical practitioner.
-As a result, coaches are not allowed to treat any specific illness and won’t be able to gain approval from regulators to incorporate psychedelic medicines into their practice.
+As a result, coaches are not allowed to treat any specific illness and can’t gain approval from regulators to incorporate psychedelic medicines into their practice.

 However, formal education isn’t necessary to be able to provide the necessary support to the psychedelic explorer as they engage on their journey.
 There are dozens of unofficial training programs available to train coaches and facilitators about how to effectively guide people undertaking psychedelic experiences.

 A trip sitter is responsible for maintaining the set and setting, keeping an eye on the psychedelic journeyer to protect them from physical harm and serve as an interface with the external world.
 They are not there to guide or coach the explorer.

 A coach is the next step up.
 They’ve received more education on the role of the psychedelic guide and are able to offer more in-depth support throughout all stages of the process.
 This includes the preparation stage prior to the psychedelic experience, during the experience, and afterward as the explorer works to integrate the experience into their life.

 Many people who get into psychedelic coaching have a background in other healing modalities, which can include conventional therapies like counseling or naturopathy, or more traditional modalities such as herbalism, reiki, kambo, or art therapy.

 Training in other modalities is not a requirement, but it is important to have experience with using psychedelics yourself and an ability to empathize and connect with others.